Keep your social presence active and save time by planning, preparing, and scheduling out your posts with Hootsuite.

 Instagram users: If you’re scheduling to a personal profile or business profile that doesn't have direct publishing enabled, you will go through the mobile notification workflow when it’s time for the post to publish.
 For more information, see Create and publish an Instagram post.

 Limitations with the Free plan

-Note that posts are counted per social profile.
-For example, if you schedule a post to three of your profiles, that counts as three scheduled posts.
+Note that posts are counted per social account.
+For example, if you schedule a post to three of your accounts, that counts as three scheduled posts.